apostrophecms/docs/docs/guide/custom-ui.md

 ## Overriding standard Vue.js components through configuration

-There can be only one `AposDocsManager` component definition in a project, but sometimes we need different behavior for a specific piece type only.
+There can be only one `AposDocsManager` component definition in a project, but sometimes we need different behavior for a specific piece type.
 We could work around this by overriding a core component and adding conditional logic, but this results in code that is hard to maintain, and also means we are stuck maintaining a copy of a complex component and missing out on bug fixes and improvements.
 It would be better to **specify a different, custom component name to be used** to manage a particular piece type.

 Here is an example of how to do that: